 Most California truck drivers belong to the California Trucking Association (www.caltrux.org) , an organization that represents the interests of truck drivers and related professionals in many areas.
 September 14-20 has been designated National Truck Driver Appreciation Week.
 There are more than 3.2 million truck drivers in the United States, and more than 7 million people employed in the industry.
-Last year, drivers hauled 9.7 billion tons of freight, with more than 80 percent of US cities and towns relying solely on the trucking industry for goods and commodities.
+In 2013, drivers hauled 9.7 billion tons of freight, with more than 80 percent of US cities and towns relying solely on the trucking industry for goods and commodities.
 Trucking is an astonishing $681.7 billion industry, representing 81.2 percent of the nation’s freight bill.
 Truck drivers are truly the backbone of the US economy.

 Potential Benefits of Truck Driving Careers in California

 California is such a large and diverse state that it often seems like it is home to several trucking industries, rather than one large statewide entity.
 However, whether your trucking base is located in the heart of one of California’s large cities or one of the state’s many small cities, you become a part of this trucking community when you start your career.

 As you look at different trucking companies near you, you may start to realize that salaries in California tend to be slightly higher than average.
 The median income for a California truck driver is $41,400 per year (O*Net, 2015).
 Drivers with experience and seniority may be able to earn more than $63,100 per year (O*Net, 2015).